 4. Systems and strategies for managing and improving attendance

-4.1 Attendance has a very high profile at Turvey Lower School.
+4.1 Attendance has a very high profile at Turvey Primary School.
 Parents are regularly reminded in newsletters and school meetings about the importance of good attendance and its links to attainment.

 4.2 Turvey Primary School has procedures for dealing with unexplained absences within a week.
 The school office will contact the families for an explanation of absence and refer to the Headteacher.